ANTsX/ANTs/README.md

 which antsRegistration
 ```

 If that works, you should be able to use the full functionality of ANTs from the command line or bash.
+You may wish to control multi-threading by setting the environment variable `ITK_GLOBAL_DEFAULT_NUMBER_OF_THREADS`.

 ### Building from source